noord-hollandsarchief/image-compare/README.md

 ---
 ## Install Git
+If you don’t have Git installed already, make sure to download and install it using the instructions provided below.
 ### Windows
 For Windows users, you can download and install Git using the following steps:
 1. **Download Git**: